DPDK/dpdk/doc/guides/gpus/cuda.rst

 Features
 --------

-- Register new child devices aka new CUDA Driver contexts.
+- Register new child devices, aka CUDA driver contexts.
 - Allocate memory on the GPU.
 - Register CPU memory to make it visible from GPU.